 MA (Medical Assistance): Federally supported program of health related services for people meeting financial eligibility criteria; also called Medicaid.

-MACS (Maryland Association of Community Services): A state-wide coalition of programs serving persons with developmental disabilities.
+MACS (Maryland Association of Community Services): A state-wide coalition of organizations that are licensed by the DDA to serve persons with developmental disabilities.

 MIS (Most Integrated Setting): Setting which enables people with disabilities to interact with non-disabled persons, other than staff, to the fullest extent possible.